kiraa0098/capstone-pos-inventory-management-with-dss/README.md

-# 🌟 Capstone POS: GNW's Point-of-Sale & Inventory Management System 🌟
+# 🌟 GNW's POS & Inventory System (My Capstone Project) 🌟

 <p align="center">
   <img src="public/assets/images/GNW_logo_brighter.png" alt="GNW Logo" width="200"/>
 </p>

-Welcome to the repository for the **GNW Shop Point-of-Sale**, a comprehensive desktop application developed as a capstone project.
-Built with **Electron** and **Node.js**, this system provides a powerful suite of tools for multi-branch retail management, from real-time inventory tracking to intelligent stock forecasting.
+Hey there!
+Welcome to the repo for my capstone project: a Point-of-Sale and Inventory Management system I built for a local shop called GNW.
+It's a desktop app made with Electron and Node.js, designed to help a business with multiple branches run things smoothly.

 ---

-### **⚠️ Portfolio & Demonstration Notice**
+### **⚠️ A Quick Heads-Up**

-**This project is intended for portfolio and demonstration purposes.** The application is runnable, but it **cannot fully function** as the original **Supabase** backend (database and services) is no longer active.
-This means you cannot log in or access data-dependent features without setting up a new Supabase project and configuring the application to connect to it.
-However, the codebase represents a complete and functional system, showcasing a wide range of software engineering skills and sophisticated features.
+This project is here to show what I can build.
+The app itself runs, but you won't be able to log in or use most of its features right away.
+That's because the database we were using (a free one on Supabase) is no longer active.

+To get it fully working again, you'd need to set up a new Supabase project and plug the new credentials into the app.
+But the code itself is all here and shows how everything was built.

 ---

-## ✨ Core Features: A Detailed Look
+## ✨ So, What Does It Do?

+I built this with two main users in mind: the central admin/owner and the staff at each branch.

-### 👨‍💼 Admin Central Command
+### 👨‍💼 For the Admin (The Main Hub)

-The heart of the system is the admin panel, a powerful command center offering deep, centralized control over the entire retail operation.
+This is the command center for the whole operation.
+From here, the admin can:

-- **📊 At-a-Glance Dashboard:** The application opens to a dynamic dashboard providing a real-time overview of the business.
-It features live updates on sales across all branches, a log of recent branch logins, and critical notifications, such as low-stock alerts, powered by WebSocket for instant data synchronization.

-- **🏪 Multi-Branch Management:** Seamlessly add, monitor, and manage multiple store branches.
-Each new branch is assigned a unique, system-generated branch key for secure POS login.
-The admin can view branch details, update information (like address or contact), and enable or disable branch activity, providing full control over the network.

-- **📦 Advanced Inventory Control:** This is a complete inventory management suite.
-Admins can perform full CRUD (Create, Read, Update, Delete) operations on products, manage categories, and handle stock levels.
-    - **Restocking:** Easily increment stock counts for products.
-    - **Archiving:** Deactivate products without permanently deleting them, preserving historical data.
-    - **Unarchiving:** Restore previously archived products back to active status.

-- **🚚 Supplier Database:** Maintain a comprehensive directory of suppliers.
-For each supplier, the system stores crucial information, including company name, contact person, and contact details, centralizing procurement information for easier management.

-- **📈 Sales & Analytics:** Dive deep into your business performance with a robust reporting module.
-Generate detailed reports on overall sales, individual product performance, and revenue generated across specific timeframes.
-This data-driven insight is crucial for strategic decision-making.

-- **🧾 Full Log Monitoring:** Enhance security and accountability with comprehensive logging.
-The system meticulously tracks and displays inventory adjustments (restocks, deletions), sales transactions, and a full history of branch login attempts, providing a clear audit trail.

-### 🏢 Branch-Level POS

-A streamlined and intuitive interface designed for efficiency, allowing branch staff to handle daily operations with ease.
+- **See a Live Dashboard:** The first thing you see is a dashboard that gives you a live look at sales and logins across all branches.
+I used WebSockets for this, so there's no need to refresh the page to see new activity.

+- **Manage All the Branches:** You can add new store locations, keep an eye on them, and even turn them "on" or "off."
+Each store gets its own secret key to log in, which the admin manages.

+- **Control the Inventory:** This is the core of the system.
+You can add new products, edit their details, and manage stock levels.
+I also added an "archive" feature, so you can hide old products from the POS without deleting them forever.
+This keeps the sales history intact.

+- **Keep a Supplier List:** A simple place to keep track of all your supplier contacts so you don't have to hunt for their info.

+- **Check Sales & Reports:** This section lets you check how the business is doing.
+You can see which products are selling well and look at total sales over different date ranges.

+- **View Activity Logs:** To help keep everything secure and accountable, there's a log that shows who logged in, what inventory was changed, and all the sales that were made.

+### 🏢 For the Branch Staff (The Point of Sale)

+The POS interface is designed to be simple and fast for daily use.

-- **🔐 Secure Branch Login:** Each branch uses its unique, admin-provided credentials to access the POS system, ensuring that sales and inventory data are correctly attributed to the specific location.
+- **Secure Login:** Each store logs in with its own unique account, so all sales and actions are tracked by location.

-- **🛒 Efficient Order Processing:** The POS interface is optimized for speed.
-Staff can quickly search the inventory for products, add items to a customer's cart, process sales, and handle refunds.
-The system automatically calculates totals and updates inventory levels in real-time.
+- **Process Orders Quickly:** The checkout process is straightforward.
+Staff can find products, add them to a cart, and process the sale.
+The system handles all the calculations and automatically updates the stock count in the database.

-- **🧾 Custom Receipt Printing:** Upon completing a transaction, the system generates a detailed receipt and sends it directly to a connected thermal printer using the `escpos` library.
-This allows for professional, physical receipts for customers without any extra steps.
+- **Print Real Receipts:** I hooked it up to work with thermal printers (`escpos` library), so it can print out a proper receipt for the customer right after a sale.

 ---

-## 🚀 Key Functionalities: A Technical Deep Dive
+## 🚀 A Few Cool Features Under the Hood

+Here are a couple of the more technical features I'm proud of:

-### Decision Support System (DSS) for Stock Forecasting
+### The Forecasting Tool (DSS)

-This isn't just a standard POS.
-The system includes a custom-built Decision Support System that provides intelligent, data-driven stock forecasts.

-- **💡 Predictive Analytics:** It forecasts future product demand using a **Simple Moving Average (SMA)** algorithm.
-By analyzing sales data from the previous 30 days, it helps management make proactive stocking decisions and prevent stockouts.
-- **🤖 Automated Calculation:** The process is handled by a powerful combination of a **Python script** (`sma_forecast.py`) for the core calculation and a **Node.js controller** (`getForecast.js`) that manages the data flow, demonstrating polyglot programming skills.
-- **📉 Optimized Stock Levels:** This feature empowers management to move from reactive to predictive inventory control, minimizing both overstock and stockout scenarios to directly impact profitability.
+One of the main goals of the project was to build a tool that could help predict stock needs.

+- It uses a **Simple Moving Average (SMA)** algorithm on the last 30 days of sales data to guess how much of a product will be needed soon.
+The idea was to help the owner avoid running out of popular items.
+- The interesting part is how it works: the main Node.js app calls a **Python script** to do the actual math.
+It was a fun challenge to get the two languages talking to each other.

-### Real-Time Data Sync with WebSockets
+### Live Data with WebSockets

-The application uses **WebSockets** to ensure data is synchronized across all connected clients in real-time, making the admin dashboard a true central command center.

-- **⚡ Instant Notifications:** Sales, inventory changes, and login activities are instantly pushed from the POS to the admin dashboard without needing a page refresh.
-This provides management with a live, accurate view of operations as they happen.
-- **🤝 Collaborative View:** This technology ensures that central management always has the most current and accurate data from every branch, facilitating better-informed, immediate decision-making.

-### Robust Technology Stack

-This project was built using a modern and robust set of technologies, demonstrating expertise in full-stack desktop application development.
+To make the admin dashboard feel responsive and modern, I used WebSockets.
+When a sale happens at a branch, it pops up on the admin's screen instantly.
+This was way better than having the admin constantly hit the refresh button to see what's new.

+---

+## 🛠️ Tech I Used

+Here's a list of the main technologies I used to build this project:

 -   **Backend:** Node.js, Express.js
--   **Frontend:** EJS (Embedded JavaScript templates), CSS3, Vanilla JavaScript
+-   **Frontend:** EJS (Embedded JavaScript templates), CSS, Vanilla JavaScript
 -   **Desktop App Framework:** Electron.js
--   **Database & BaaS:** Supabase (PostgreSQL)
+-   **Database:** Supabase (PostgreSQL)
--   **Forecasting Engine:** Python (using Pandas)
+-   **Forecasting Script:** Python (with Pandas)
--   **Real-time Communication:** WebSockets
+-   **Real-time Stuff:** WebSockets
--   **Key Libraries:**
-    -   `bcrypt`: For secure password hashing.
-    -   `jsonwebtoken`: For stateless authentication (JWT).
-    -   `nodemailer`: For email functionalities like password resets.
-    -   `escpos`: For direct communication with thermal receipt printers.
+-   **Other Key Libraries:** `bcrypt` (for passwords), `jsonwebtoken` (for auth), `nodemailer` (for emails), `escpos` (for the receipt printer).